Long Term Thailand Visas Explained

 Each visa has different requirements, but millions of people successfully stay long-term in Thailand every year.

-For many travellers, the process is easier than they expect.
+For many travelers, the process is easier than they expect.

 At first glance, Thailand’s visa system can look confusing.
 But once you understand the basics, it becomes much easier to navigate.

-Most travellers enter Thailand on one of these:
+Most travelers enter Thailand on one of these:

 • Visa exemption (common for many nationalities)